The Istituto Svizzero provides a research platform for exchange that connects the Swiss scientific community with Italy as well as internationally.

 - Peter Fischli – Artist

-- Robert J. Flatt – Professor of Physical Chemistry
+- Robert J. Flatt – Chemist and physician

 The Istituto Svizzero issues new calls every year for its residency programmes.
 By providing a room and places to work it offers young scientists and artists the opportunity to further their careers in Italy, creating and developing networks and collaborations between the academic and artistic scenes of Switzerland and Italy, and promoting Swiss education, research, innovation and artistic creation in Italy.